-->

 Whether it's one of his surprise post-album EP drops, an unexpected Christmas Day live album or a sudden tour announcement, Zach Bryan likes to keep his fans guessing.

-The latest - and perhaps most worrying - example of this is his repeated claims that, following his current run of shows, he will stay true to the name of the tour and call it quits.
+One of his most repeated claims is that, following his current run of shows, he will stay true to the name of the tour and call it quits.
 The last line of his Spotify bio - which was supposedly uploaded by Zach himself - reads: “He is currently on his last tour ever, the Quittin’ Time tour”.

 Zach Bryan has been offering attendees at his 2024 shows the opportunity to download live recordings of his sets, potentially as a keepsake for when he's no longer performing.

 The final stop on Zach Bryan's Quittin’ Time tour is lined up for December 19th in Brooklyn, New York.
-Zach has one more date on the books after this, his headlining set at Stagecoach 2025 in April, but it looks like this might be his only show of the year.
+Zach has three more dates on the books after this; his headlining set at Stagecoach 2025 in April, and two headline shows in Hyde Park in London, UK in June.
+That currently looks to be his only shows of the year.

 Taking to X (formerly Twitter), following the Stagecoach 2025 announcement, Zach outlined that he “didn’t plan on playing next year but this was confirmed a very long time ago”.